nurulamin092/doctor-service-client/README.md

-# Getting Started with Create React App
+# Welcome to the Dental Service Provider Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-Welcome to the Dental Service Provider Website
+npx create-react-app doctor-service-provider-website
+cd doctor-service-provider-website
+npm start

 ### `npm start`

 Runs the app in the development mode.\
-Open [https://doctor-service-provider.web.app](https://doctor-service-provider.web.app/) to view it in your browser.
+Open [http://localhost:3000/](https://doctor-service-provider.web.app/) to view it in your browser.
 <!-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser. -->

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### This project we use Libraries
+# 1 React-Bootstrap
+# 2 React-router
+# 3 react-firebase-hooks
+# 4 react-toastify

 ### `npm test`